ShanaFoster/post-install-config/README.md

 <img src="https://i.imgur.com/kHJzqKI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"The image above shows an agent, Jane Doe, being created.
-To add a new agent, navigate to the Admin Panel, select Agents, then click Add New Agent to create an agent."
+The image above shows an agent, Jane Doe, being created.
+To add a new agent, navigate to the Admin Panel, select Agents, then click Add New Agent to create an agent.
 </p>
 <br />